-Pancreatitis In Dogs and Cats
+Pancreatitis in Dogs and Cats

 What are the signs my dog may have pancreatitis?
 Vomiting, diarrhea, loss of appetite, and a painful belly or fever are all classic signs associated with this condition.
-Affected dogs may be very reluctant to eat or maybe sensitive when being picked up.
-In some cases, this discomfort may cause lethargy and your pet may not be as active or playful as usual.
+Affected dogs may be very reluctant to eat or sensitive when being picked up.
+In some cases, this discomfort may cause lethargy, and your pet may not be as active or playful as usual.

 Jeffrey Stupine VMD